d1manson/waveform/README.md

 + [click here](https://googledrive.com/host/0B2QfZjKOj5KxT2wwSFZwRUVXNVE/) for the latest fairly stable version
 + [click here](https://googledrive.com/host/0B2QfZjKOj5KxT2wwSFZwRUVXNVE/dev) for the latest (very unstable) dev version
 + download the code and open index.html in your browser.
++ if you want an older "stable" version you can click the link for the stable version above and change the folder at the end of the of url e.g. ``.../26/?exp=...`` can be changed to ``.../23/?exp=...`` to access version 23.

 ![screenshot](/screenshot1.png "screenshot with labels")